 Our tip: Yes!
 Many people like combining these two.
 If you want, you can take magnesium and vitamin C together.

-Can you take OPC and magnesium together?
+Can I take iron and magnesium together?

 Our tip: No!

-Which Supplements Should Not Be Taken Together? | Table
+Which Vitamins Should Not Be Taken Together? | Chart

 For better clarity, here’s a table of the most common combos.

-Which supplements should not be taken together?
+What vitamins should not be taken together?

 Yes = Taking together is possible